 This bill aims to modernize the regulations surrounding the sale and labeling of eggs by recodifying existing laws to better reflect contemporary practices in sorting, labeling, and grading.
-It introduces new definitions for terms such as "adulterated," "commercial egg producer," and "nest run egg," while also establishing clear labeling requirements for all egg producers.
-Specifically, producers must include their name, address or website, and contact information on egg cartons, and if they use reused cartons, they must inform customers that the eggs are not graded.
-Additionally, the bill mandates that all eggs sold must adhere to USDA standards for size and grading, and it sets temperature requirements for the storage of shell eggs and nest run eggs.
+Key provisions include the requirement for all egg producers to adhere to truth-in-labeling standards, which mandate that producers include their name, address, and contact information on egg cartons.
+Additionally, the bill stipulates that eggs sold must meet United States Department of Agriculture (USDA) standards for size and grading, while also establishing specific temperature requirements for the storage of shell eggs and nest run eggs.

-Furthermore, the bill provides an exemption for small-scale producers who sell eggs directly from their residence or farmstand, allowing them to label their eggs without being subject to the more stringent sorting, selling, and grading requirements.
-The legislation also includes provisions for penalties for violations, including misdemeanors and civil forfeitures, and it grants the commissioner of agriculture the authority to enforce these regulations.
-Notably, the bill repeals RSA 428:29-a, which previously addressed stop sale, use, or removal orders regarding the sale of eggs, streamlining the enforcement process.
-The act is set to take effect 60 days after its passage.
+Notably, the bill introduces an exemption for small-scale producers who sell eggs directly from their residence or farmstand, allowing them to label their eggs without being subject to the more stringent sorting, selling, and grading requirements outlined in the law.
+Furthermore, the bill repeals RSA 428:29-a, which previously addressed stop sale, use, or removal orders regarding egg sales.
+Overall, the legislation seeks to enhance food safety and consumer transparency while easing regulatory burdens on small egg producers.

 As Amended by the House: 428:29-a